See all articles from The Kinkist

-Let’s bust some kink myths
+Let’s bust some myths about power dynamics

-Let’s bust some kink myths
+Let’s bust some myths about power dynamics

 Today, we're unpacking the biggest myths that hold people back from exploring their fantasies.
 Ready?
 Let's get nerdy.

-Myth #1: Kink has to hurt
+Myth #1: It has to hurt

 Curious but cautious?
 That's literally our whole reason for existing.

-Myth #2: You're not kinky
+Myth #2: You're not adventurous enough

 Kink happens in bedrooms

-Myth #3: Kink happens in dungeons
+Myth #3: It happens in dungeons

 Reality: It happens in suburban bedrooms on Tuesday nights, usually after the dishwasher's been loaded.

-Kink doesn’t require a vibe.
+Exploration doesn't require a vibe.
 It creates one.
 And if you live in Canada, you already know: winter is long.
 You might as well make it interesting.
-You need curiosity, a little privacy, and a playlist that doesn’t shuffle into Coldplay.
+You need curiosity, a little privacy, and a playlist that doesn't shuffle into Coldplay.

-Myth #4: Kink is just props and costumes
+Myth #4: It's just props and costumes

 Reality: The gear might set the scene, but the real action is emotional.